ncatlab/nlab-content/pages/9114.md

 +-- {: .num_example}
 ###### Example

 Every [[cohesive (∞,1)-topos]] is in particular globally and locally $\infty$-connected, by definition.
-Standard anonical exmaples to keep in mind are
+Standard canonical examples to keep in mind are

 * $\mathbf{H} = $ [[∞Grpd]] for [[∞-Dijkgraaf-Witten theories]];